jkone27/Fable/README.md

 When using VSCode, you can also run the build tasks from the command palette (Ctrl+Shift+P) by typing `Run Task` and selecting the task you want to run.

 We also configured several debug configurations that you can use from the debug panel (Ctrl+Shift+D).
 This is useful as you can attach the debugger to the Fable compiler process to check what's going on.

+## Architecture

+For an in-depth look at Fable's architecture, including the Transformer, Printer, Pipeline, and Project Cracker components, please refer to the [Architecture Documentation](ARCHITECTURE.md).

 ## Contributing